canarytrace/documentation/docs/glossary/webperf.md

 4. [Google Developers: Web Performance](https://developers.google.com/web/fundamentals/performance): Collection of articles and guides from Google Developers focused on optimizing web performance.
 5. [HTTP Archive](https://httparchive.org/): Open-source dataset containing a comprehensive collection of web data and analysis that provides detailed insights into web performance.
 6. [Web Performance Case Studies](https://wpostats.com/): A series of case studies on web performance, covering various types of websites and optimization techniques.
-8. [Web Performance Today](https://www.soasta.com/blog/): Blog by SOASTA (now part of Akamai) focused on current trends and tips in web performance.
+7. [Web Performance Today](https://www.soasta.com/blog/): Blog by SOASTA (now part of Akamai) focused on current trends and tips in web performance.
+8. [Fast load times](https://web.dev/fast/): Techniques for improving site performance.
+9. [Web Almanac](https://almanac.httparchive.org/en/2022/): Annual report on the state of the web, with detailed statistics and analysis.

 These resources should provide you with detailed information on web performance and how to optimize it.